TanvirHundredOne/Anime-character-Identifier/README.md

 # Anime-character-Identifier
 Tries to identify anime character...
-Main objective is to identify them regardless of their age,power-up or different facial expression.
+Main objective is to identify them regardless of their age,power-ups or different facial expression.
 <h3>For now identifies,</h3>
  <ul>
   <li>Naruto</li>